 Can Hib Vaccine Cause Injury?

-Mild side effects such as redness, warmth, or swelling where the shot was given have been reported in connection with administration of Hib vaccines.
-Fever over 101 degrees F may occur, and can last two to three days.
-Sysemic reactions include irritability and lethargy.
-However, more severe reactions have also been reported in both clinical trials with all of the vaccines as well as to the Vaccine Adverse Events Reporting System (VAERS).
+According to the CDC, mild side effects such as redness, warmth, or swelling where the shot was given have been reported in connection with administration of Hib vaccines.
+Fever may occur as well and last two to three days.
+Other adverse events that may occur include allergic reaction, severe shoulder pain, fainting, and death.1

-In clinical trials the severity of adverse reactions varied depending on which vaccine was given, and which other vaccines were given with them at the same time.
+In pre-licensing clinical trials, the severity of adverse reactions varied depended on which vaccine was given, as well as the additional vaccines administered simultaneously.
 Some of the events reported by the manufacturers included:

-Besides the deaths reported in the clinical trials, deaths have been recorded in post-marketing reports as well.
-In fact, an open letter to Dr. Margaret Chan, director general of the World Health Organization, in March 2012 calls attention to the deaths the author says are connected with the pentavalent (DPT + Hib + Hepatitis B vaccine in India, Sri Lanka, Bhutan, and Pakistan.2 The authors add that the cause of the problem is unrelated to the brand or manufacturer or lot of the vaccine:
+In addition to the deaths that occurred during the Pentacel clinical trials, deaths following the administration of other pentavalent vaccines have also been reported.
+In a March 2012 open letter to Dr. Margaret Chan, then director general of the World Health Organization, the letter’s authors called attention to the deaths connected with the pentavalent (DPT + Hib + Hepatitis B) vaccine in India, Sri Lanka, Bhutan, and Pakistan10 and noted the cause of the problem to be unrelated to the brand, manufacturer or lot of the vaccine, while stating that:

-In a pediatric safety and use review of Pentacel in February 2010 the U.S. FDA discussed reported adverse reactions attributed to the vaccine in post-marketing, noting that Pentacel is now marketed in 11 countries, and there have been no safety-related labeling revisions.
-At the meeting, the FDA reported that 775 adverse reactions, 177 of which were considered serious including 26 deaths, had been reported to VAERS in connection with Pentacel between June 20, 2008 (when Pentacel was licensed) and October 31, 2009.
-The deaths were attributed to SIDS (12 cases), congenital/genetic conditions, respiratory infections, positional asphyxia, anoxic encephalopathy, cardiac arrest of undetermined etiology, dilated and hypertrophic cardiomyopathy, two deaths of undetermined cause, one death with no records obtainable, and two deaths with information pending.16 17 Dr. Woo stated that the number of cases of SIDS were not concerning and went on to quote the Institute of Medicine (IOM), which had previously concluded that evidence favors rejection of a causal relationship between exposure to multiple vaccines and SIDS.
+In a pediatric safety and use review of Pentacel presented in March of 2010, Dr. Jane Woo with the FDA discussed reported adverse reactions related to the vaccine following the June 2008 FDA approval.
+At the meeting, Dr. Woo reported that 775 adverse reactions, 170 of which were considered serious including 26 deaths, had been reported to VAERS in connection with Pentacel between June 20, 2008 (when Pentacel was licensed) and October 31, 2009.
+Deaths were attributed to SIDS (almost half of the reported cases), congenital/genetic conditions, respiratory infections, positional asphyxia, anoxic encephalopathy, cardiac arrest of undetermined etiology, dilated and hypertrophic cardiomyopathy, two deaths of undetermined cause, one death with no records obtainable, and two deaths with information pending.16 17 Dr. Woo stated that the number of cases of SIDS were not concerning and went on to quote the Institute of Medicine (IOM), which had previously concluded that evidence favors rejection of a causal relationship between exposure to multiple vaccines and SIDS.
 18

 « Return to Vaccines & Diseases Table of Contents